 Read more: Healthy recipes and inspiration

 Exercise helps your body to maintain healthy blood sugar levels.
-Try to work up to at least 30 minutes each day at an intensity where your heart rate goes up and your breathing gets harder, but you can still carry on a conversation.
+Following a consultation with your GP to find out what level of activity is right for you, try to work up to at least 30 minutes each day at an intensity where your heart rate goes up and your breathing gets harder, but you can still carry on a conversation.

 Aim for a healthy weight